watem-sedem/watem-sedem/docs/input.rst

 Clay content parent material
 ****************************

-The average fraction of clay in the soil in the modelled catchment in percentages (float, between 0 and 1).
-This variable is only mandatory when :ref:`estimate clay content <estimclay>` is enabled.
+The average fraction of clay in the soil of the modelled catchment (in decimals; float32, between 0 and 1).
+This variable is only mandatory if the :ref:`Model Choice<choices>`:
+:ref:`estimate clay content <estimclay>` is set to 1.

 .. _5dayrainfall:

-5 day antecedent rainfall
+5-day antecedent rainfall
 *************************

 The total rainfall (in mm) during 5 days before the start of the rainfall event.
-This variable is only mandatory when :ref:`Only WS = 0 <simple>`.
+This variable is only mandatory if the :ref:`Model Choice<choices>`: :ref:`Only WS = 0 <simple>` is set to 0.

 .. _streamvelocity:

 stream velocity
 ***************

-Float, mandatory when :ref:`Only WS = 0 <simple>`
+As float32, only mandatory if the :ref:`Model Choice<choices>`: :ref:`Only WS = 0 <simple>` is set to 0.

 .. _alpha:

 alpha
 *****

-Alpha (float) is a calibration parameter of the CN-model.
-It determines the relation between runoff and rainfall intensity.
-The parameter is only mandatory when :ref:`Only WS = 0 <simple>`
+Alpha (as float32) is a calibration parameter of the CN-model.
+It determines the relation between the runoff and the rainfall intensity.
+This parameter is only mandatory if the :ref:`Model Choice<choices>`: :ref:`Only WS <simple>` is set to 0.

 .. _beta:

 beta
 ****

-Beta (float) is a calibration parameter of the CN-model.
-It determines the relation between runoff and antecedent rainfall.
-The parameter is only mandatory when :ref:`Only WS = 0 <simple>`
+Beta (as float32) is a calibration parameter of the CN-model.
+It determines the relation between the runoff and the antecedent rainfall.
+This parameter is only mandatory if the :ref:`Model Choice<choices>`: :ref:`Only WS <simple>` is set to 0.

 .. _bulkdensity: